 While in rehabilitation, patients will frequently participate in group therapy.
 The size of the therapy sessions should be small so that therapists can give appropriate attention to each of the participants.
 If the group is too big, the patient’s needs might not be met.
 Group sessions should ideally have no more than 10 participants.
 If the group size exceeds that number, more than one therapist should be present.

 A rehabilitation center should not allow its patients to continue bad habits.
 Patients should not be permitted to browse social media, for example, constantly, and the continued use of addictive substances should be severely restricted.
 Reputable treatment centers will put the kibosh on old habits and help patients actively develop new, healthy habits.

 Clean, safe facilities

-In order to properly heal, patients should be in a clean, stress-free environment.
+To properly heal, patients should be in a clean, stress-free environment.
 Patients who feel comfortable in their living quarters and therapy rooms are better equipped to face their addictions.
-Visit the facilities ahead of time, being sure to check out where the patients sleep and spend most of their time.
+Visit the facilities ahead of time, check out where the patients sleep, and spend most of their time.
 The facility should prioritize patient safety by monitoring them and offering fun, productive activities.

-One thing all quality treatment facilities must have is a certification from an accrediting organization.
-The two main organizations, the Commission on Accreditation of Rehabilitation Facilities (CARF) and the Joint Commission, inspect treatment centers to make sure they are up to standard and do everything they can to help their patients.
+One thing all quality treatment facilities must-have is a certification from an accrediting organization.
+The two main organizations, the Commission on Accreditation of Rehabilitation Facilities (CARF) and the Joint Commission, inspect treatment centers to ensure they are up to standard and do everything they can to help their patients.
 There might also be a local accrediting organization that verifies treatment centers in your area.
 In South Florida, the South County Recovery Residence Association is a watchdog for recovery centers.